TritonDataCenter/sdc-headnode/README.md

 Zone images are nominated for inclusion in the build via the `"zones"` key in `build.spec`.

-The simplest possible example is a zone where the MG build artefact name is the same as the shipping filename, and the latest image is to be downloaded from Manta.
+The simplest possible example is a zone where the build artefact name is the same as the shipping filename, and the latest image is to be downloaded from Manta.
 One such example is the `"adminui"` zone: